 If you’re still not sure if something is recyclable, please put it in the garbage.
 Contamination, like throwing food waste in your recycling bin, causes a lot of problems at the recycling facility, and can cause a whole load of recycled material to go to the landfill.
 Other items, like plastic bags, get caught in the recycling sorter, which can result in temporarily shutting down the entire recycling facility as workers untangle the plastic from the machinery.
 When in doubt, throw it out!
 And please, refrain from aspirational recycling.

 Recycle Right.
 Santa Fe County convenience centers accept clean aluminum/steel cans, cardboard, paper, beverage cartons, and rigid plastic containers.
 Click here for a list of accepted materials.

 Keep ‘em loose.
-Bagged recyclables are as trash (except for shredded paper – place in clear bag)..
+Bagged recyclables are as good as trash (except for shredded paper – place in clear bag).
 If you collect recyclables in a bag, empty the bag into your cart or bin.

 Caps on.
-Puts caps back on plastic and metal bottles and containers (if possible).
+Put caps back on plastic and metal bottles and containers (if possible).
 Remove caps from glass bottles and containers.